- Design industry shaping loyalty programs

 Customer loyalty is a behavioral characteristic related to the brand preference of a shopper.
-When a customer repeatedly purchases from your brand despite having an option to opt for products from your competitors, they are said to exhibit customer loyalty.
+When a customer repeatedly purchases from your brand despite having the option to opt for products from your competitors, they are said to exhibit customer loyalty.
 You build this loyalty over a period on the foundation of positive, memorable experiences that the customer shares with your brand.
 The more delightful the customer’s experience with your brand, the more they are likely to continue purchasing from your brand.

 For instance, Tata Group, a global conglomerate with a diverse product portfolio spread across FMCG, Fashion Retail, Hospitality, Consumer Durables, Automotive, etc. is designing a super app-centered, lifecycle-based loyalty program to offer a connected and unified customer experience for every stage in the customer purchase journey.